 Agree.
 I'm not using Linux as my main OS, but it has certainly become

 less annoying to use as of late.
 Before, I was die-hard CLI.
 Now I can

-boost and accuracy check, as well as general responsiveness is not as
+and accuracy check, as well as general responsiveness is not as good as

-good as the Windows counterparts with NVDA).
-That being said, things
+the Windows counterparts with NVDA).
+That being said, things are a bit

 All laudable goals, but let's not lose sight of the gains we've also